CrowdHailer/eyg-lang/NOTES.md

 - Tuples need brackets to show tuples in tuples
 - Deliberatly don't have mutliline strings they come from files etc
 - Need to keep focus on editor root to pick up key press
-- Escape in draft mode should be cancel changes not commit changes
 - Editor has a selection ast node has a position, both are paths

 m for metadata